anacarmi/Python/Personal Projects/AirbnbCase/Results.md

 So, as a customer, if you want to go somewhere staying in an entire home, you should look for Airbnbs in Manhattan, even though they are expensive.
 Anyways, if you would rather stay in a private room **because of the low cost**, then you should go to Brooklyn.

 Looking at Staten Island, we can conclude that it would'nt be an option to look for any type of Airbnb in that city, because of the **low diversity and the high price** of being there.

+### Insights for Hosts

+Based on the data, the minimum revenue that hosts obtain are the following:

+So, as a possible host, you could decide **in which city to list your place for the service**.
+In this case, Manhattan is the best option, followed by Brooklyn and Queens.